shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/instant-audience-service.md

 If you're already using the Batch Segment Service, you can skip this part and proceed to [Authenticate](#authenticate).
 If you're a brand-new client and wish to start using the Instant Audience Service, you will need to open a ticket with and provide the following information:

 1. Are you using external user IDs (i.e., you use mapUID to store the mapping with Xandr)?
 If you use another member's external user IDs, include their `member_id` as well.
 1. Do you need to populate segments belonging to other members?
-If so, provide the associated `member_ids.`
+If so, provide the associated `member_ids`.
 1. When you would like your segments to expire by default (e.g., never expire, expire 60 days from now, etc.)?
 Note that if you include EXPIRATION in your seg block, your default expiration will not be used.
 1. The following questions are for our internal capacity planning:
     - What is the number of unique user IDs per post?